Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Added Sand trap
 - Added Blindness affliction
 - Added SandBeaver enemy.
 Still need to implement a blindness effect when player is blinded.
+- Added SuperRoot item.
+Implemented new style of use item duration that uses time-based duration.